-- We offer an open door policy where you are welcome any time to make an appointment to meet with either the class teacher or SENCo and discuss how your child is getting on.
+- We offer an open door policy where you are welcome any time to make an appointment to meet with either the class teacher or SENDCo and discuss how your child is getting on.
 We can offer advice and practical ways that you can help your child at home. - We believe that your child's education should be a partnership between parents and teachers, therefore we aim to keep communication channels open and communicate regularly, especially if your child has complex needs. - If your child has SEND they will have a PLP.
-This will have individual / group SMART (Specific, Measurable, Achievable, Realistic, Time scaled) targets with the expectation that the child will achieve the target by the time it is reviewed. - Teachers set targets in consultation with the child (where appropriate) and parent/carer.
-Progress is discussed at least three times a year, either at parents evening or at specifically arranged meetings. - If your child has complex SEND they may have an Educational Health Care Plan (EHCP), which means that a formal meeting will take place called an Annual Review.
+This will have individual / group SMART (Specific, Measurable, Achievable, Realistic, Time scaled) targets with the expectation that the child will achieve the target by the time it is reviewed.

+- Teachers set targets in consultation with the child (where appropriate) and parent/carer.
+Progress is discussed at least three times a year, either at parents evening or at specifically arranged meetings. - If the school requires additional finding for a child they in cooperation with specialists and parents will write a School Support Plan (SSP) or Early Years Support Plan (EYSP) these are a requirement of Milton Keynes Council. - If your child has a specific need or complex SEND they may have an Educational Health Care Plan (EHCP), which means that a formal meeting will take place called an Annual Review.
 This can be a multi professionals meeting to discuss progress against EHCP outcomes, discuss provision and set new outcomes.